 A well-maintained Toyota Tundra is key to resale value and overall safety.
 Here is a guide to keeping your brakes at their optimal performance.

 Fortunately, the brakes on the Tundra are pretty easy to replace.
 They are disc brakes with a pad and an anti-rattle spring.
 It is really all about taking precautions when taking the calipers off to not snap a line.
 Also, you can use an assortment of lubricants on the screws/bolts and the brake pads to keep them from squeaking or freezing up.

 Changing the Brakes

-- When you begin this project, make sure you have a well-lit area and you have an assortment of mechanics tool including sockets, wrenches, breaker bars and jack stands.
+- When you begin this project, make sure you have a well-lit area and you have an assortment of mechanics tools including sockets, wrenches, breaker bars, and jack stands.
 Also, make sure you engage the parking brake.

-- Loosen the lug nuts on the side you want to work then.
-Then jack the vehicle up and supports it with jack stands.
+- Loosen the lug nuts on the side you want to work on then.
+Then jack the vehicle up and support it with jack stands.
 Remove the tire.

 - Looking at the caliper, find the two side bolts on the back of the caliper.
 You can often turn the front wheels to see them better.
 Remove these bolts.

 - Carefully, lift the caliper off the rotor.
 Hang or secure the rotor in such a way as to not pinch the brake lines.

 - Find the brake pad retaining clips or anti-rattle clips on the exterior of the rotor.
 Remove this clip with needle-nose pliers and then remove the brake pads.

 - Put the new brake pads in exactly how you took the old ones out.